moll/js-strange/README.md

 [![NPM version][npm-badge]](http://badge.fury.io/js/strange)

 stRange.js is a **range object** for JavaScript.
 Use it to have a single value type with two endpoints and their boundaries.
+Also implements an interval tree for quick lookups.
 Stringifies itself in the style of `[begin,end)` and allows you to parse a string back.
 Also useful with PostgreSQL.

 [npm-badge]: https://badge.fury.io/js/strange.png